-We have and continue to work with employers, trade unions, regulators and others to develop and review guidance to help different sectors create and maintain safe working environments for our safe and sustained economic recovery.
+We continue to work with employers, trade unions, regulators and others to develop and review guidance to help different sectors create and maintain safe working environments for our safe and sustained economic recovery.

-Guidance continues to be informed by our framework for decision making and Strategic Framework.
 As each workplace is different we expect individual businesses to work with trade unions or workforce representatives to determine how best to apply guidance in their circumstances.

 Employment rights are a reserved matter.
 Further information can be found on the UK Government website.

-Please also refer to the Joint statement on fair work expectations during the transition out of lockdown issued by the Scottish Trades Union Congress and Scottish Government
+Please also refer to the Joint statement on fair work expectations during the transition out of lockdown issued by the Scottish Trades Union Congress and Scottish Government.

 Healthy Working Lives (part of Public Health Scotland) offer support to employers and workers both returning or already back at work and worried about the safety of either themselves or their employees.
 This includes a mentoring service to enable businesses to get peer support from those familiar with requirements and best practice, for tasks such as completing risk assessments.
-Further support for you or your organisation around concerns or advice relating to Coronavirus when returning to work can be found on their website.